onlinecity/gatewayapi-docs/docs/legacy.rst

 Code Description         Cause
 ==== =================== =====
 1    Delivered           All okay.
-Message delivered, and charged if charge was requested 2    Insufficient funds  The recipient lacks the funds, ie. prepaid or cannot be charged.
+Message delivered, and charged if charge was requested 2    Insufficient funds  The recipient lacks the funds, ie. prepaid, or cannot be charged.
-3    Blacklisted         The mobile subscriber is blacklisted and cannot receive messages 4    Unknown recipient   The msisdn is not recognized by the operator 5    Unknown status      Message is still enroute or an unknown error occurred 6    Expired             Message has expired according to validity period
+3    Blacklisted         The mobile subscriber is blacklisted by the operator, and cannot receive messages 4    Unknown recipient   The msisdn is not recognized by the operator 5    Unknown status      Message is still enroute or an unknown error occurred 6    Expired             Message has expired according to validity period